meuniv/NovaCub/source/engineeringUA.rst

    .. note::

-      Some examples of shows to watch include—but are not limited to—“The STEM of Indoor Skydiving” (https://youtu.be/V5jJ5FaX1ZU ); documentaries produced by PBS (such as “NOVA”), the Discovery Channel, Science Channel, National Geographic Channel, and the History Channel; or lectures or presentations focused on science, technology, engineering, or math (such as TED Talks https://www.ted.com) using some search terms you might think of using could include “fluid dynamics for kids” or “the science of skydiving for kids.”
+      Some examples of shows to watch include—but are not limited to—`The STEM of Indoor Skydiving <https://youtu.be/V5jJ5FaX1ZU>`__; documentaries produced by PBS (such as “NOVA”), the Discovery Channel, Science Channel, National Geographic Channel, and the History Channel; or lectures or presentations focused on science, technology, engineering, or math (such as `TED Talks <https://www.ted.com>`__) using some search terms you might think of using could include “fluid dynamics for kids” or “the science of skydiving for kids.”
 You may watch online productions with your counselor’s approval and under your parent’s or guardian’s supervision.
 You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.